kevinchen27/docs/docs/dash/numpy-basics.md

+# Numpy

+Numpy is a package used to conduct data analysis in Python.
+For Dash, numpy arrays are useful as input for Plotly and Dahs objects (Dash is built by Plotly)

 ## First install pandas and numpy

-pip install numpy
+`pip install numpy`

-## Import pandas and nump
+## Import numpy

-import numpy as np
+`import numpy as np`

 ## Arrays in Numpy